melosbor/Library510/index.md

-## Welcome to GitHub Pages
+## Welcome to the BF510 Library

-You can use the [editor on GitHub](https://github.com/adamlabadorf/Library510/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This site contains links, documents, and resources used in BF510.

-## Syllabus
+## Schedule

 | Date | Lec | Unit | Guiding Question | Topic | Arc |
 {% for topic in site.data.schedule -%}